heysujal/hack-to-hire-frontend/README.md

 ### Assumptions
 - **Departure Time**: The time at which the flight will depart from the source.
 - **Arrival Time**: The time at which the flight will reach the destination.
+- **App**: User will be able see app notifications only if, he is on `/tracker` route and has subscribed for app notifications for a flight.
+If the user refreshes the app he will not get notifications again.

 ### Tech Stack
 - **Frontend**: React, CSS, JavaScript, TypeScript